 Short documentaries can be shortened or split into Web-friendly promotional videos.
 Content that is filmed but not used in the main show can be repurposed for other uses.
 Also, by producing alternate beginnings and endings, the core content can be used for many different purposes.
 Short documentaries have budgets of $20-30k.

 These are the types of documentaries that Ken Burns, Al Gore and Dinesh D'Souza made popular.
 A feature doc runs 40 minutes to 2 hours with a specialty topic that would be of interest to the public, and are formatted for television or theatrical release.
 These feature interviews like a Short documentary, but can also include reenactments, extensive historical footage, candid on-the-street sequences and other advanced visuals to keep the audience interested.
+Television documentaries have to be formatted for commercial breaks, with cliff-hanger setups so people will want to stay tuned.
+Theatrical docs don't need to worry about the breaks, but they do need segmentation to achieve a logical progression.
+The idea is to leave your audience thinking, "I'm glad I thought of that."
 Feature documentaries start around $100K and can go into the millions.

 Qualities of Good Documentary Films